uccser/cs-field-guide/interactives/packet-attack/README.md

 This interactive is created for illustrating network issues to the user, but delaying/corrupting/killing packets of data.

+This interactive currently does not work in Google Chrome when viewed locally (by opening `index.html`).
+Either view this interactive in a different browser when viewing offline, or view it online in Google Chrome.

-Currently this interactive can only be run in external mode (using `interactive-external`) as the links to assets are broken in `in-page` mode.
+Currently this interactive can only be added to a page in external mode (using `interactive-external`) as the links to assets are broken in `in-page` mode.

 ## Required Files